ucsd-ccbb/VAPr/docs/index.md

 <a id='getting_started'></a>
 ## Getting started

-These instructions will get you a copy of the package up and running on your local machine, and will enable you to run annotation jobs on any number of vcf files while storing the data in MongoDB.
+These instructions will get a copy of the package up and running on your local machine, and will enable you to run annotation jobs on any number of vcf files while storing the data in MongoDB.
 See the [workflow](#workflow)

 <a id='setup'></a>